 - Semi-permanently annotate text with comments, using Adobe Sticky Notes

 - Rotate selected pages

 - Take a snapshot of selected text and illustrations.
 (Useful for making a paper record of magnified detai)

-Additionally, the 30th Edition CD-ROM enables navigation via thousands of clickable bookmarks, cross references, and index entries.
-Clicking these takes you instantly to the linked page.
+- Navigation via thousands of clickable bookmarks, cross references, and index entries that take you instantly to the linked page.

 Machinery's Handbook Family of Products